ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/servers-and-cloud-computing/rtp-llm/rtp-llm-chatbot.md

 ---
-title: Run a Large Language model (LLM) chatbot with rtp-llm on Arm servers
+title: Run an LLM chatbot with rtp-llm on an Arm server
 weight: 3

 ### FIXED, DO NOT MODIFY
 layout: learningpathall
 ---

-## Before you begin
-You can use the instructions in this Learning Path for any Arm Neoverse N2-based or Arm Neoverse V2-based server running Ubuntu 22.04 LTS.
-To run this example, you require an Arm server instance with at least four cores and 16GB of RAM.
-Configure disk storage up to at least 32 GB.

-{{% notice Note %}}
-This Learning Path has been tested on an Alibaba Cloud g8y.8xlarge instance and an AWS Graviton4 r8g.8xlarge instance.
-{{% /notice %}}

-## Overview

-Arm CPUs are widely used in traditional ML and AI use cases.
-In this Learning Path, you will learn how to run the generative AI inference-based use case of an LLM chatbot on an Arm-based CPU.
-You will do this by deploying the [Qwen2-0.5B-Instruct model](https://huggingface.co/Qwen/Qwen2-0.5B-Instruct) on your Arm-based CPU using `rtp-llm`.

-[rtp-llm](https://github.com/alibaba/rtp-llm) is an open source C/C++ project developed by Alibaba that enables efficient LLM inference on a variety of hardware.

 ## Install dependencies

-Install `micromamba` to set up python 3.10 at path `/opt/conda310`, as required by `rtp-llm` build system:
+Install `micromamba` to set up python 3.10 at path `/opt/conda310`, as required by the `rtp-llm` build system:

 ```bash
 "${SHELL}" <(curl -L micro.mamba.pm/install.sh)